informalsystems/vdd/blockchain/blockchain.md

 ###  Functions, Domains, and more soundness conditions

 #### **[TMBC-SOUND-PossCommit]**:
-There is a function PossibleCommit that maps a block (header) to a set of values  in DomainCommit.
+There is a function *PossibleCommit* that maps a block (header) to a set of values  in DomainCommit, cf. [TMBC-HEADER-Fields].

 <!---
 There is a function PossibleCommit that maps for *0 < i <= len(chain)*,